 - 1. Put water and powdered milk in a plastic jar.
 Close the jar and shake until fully mixed. - 2.
-Add the molasses and shake the jar again until even color throughout. - 3.
+Add the molasses and shake the iar again until even color throughout - 3.
 Pour the mixture into an enema bag.
 Gently insert the enema tubing a few inches inside the rectum.
-Hold the bag high until all the liquid has been drained into the rectum.
+Hold the bag drained into the rectum.